OA-PASS/bagend/examples/index.md

     "files": [ ... ]
   }
 {% endraw %}
 {% endhighlight %}

+The [`Article`][model-art] resource provides links or identifiers to its representation in other contexts.
+The CrossRef `works` identifier is linked to, and the DOI of the published article is also provided.
+Note that the DOI is not encoded as a URL (e.g. https://dx.doi.org/10.1145/2756406.2756952).
+If a processor wishes to resolve a DOI, they are responsible for employing the necessary logic to do so.

+The awards represent the funding used to produce any of the research in the article or its associated files.
+The publications are the representation of the BAGEND article in a published journal (print or online, or both).
+The authors link to [people][model-person] that authored the article, and the files link to the article's representation along with any associate data.

 #### Awards
+[Awards][model-award] identify the funding sources for the research present in the article or its data files.

 {% highlight json %}
 {% raw %}